-- auth-check-sso: Facilitate a single sign-on user authentication. - auth-set: Execute an authentication set trigger to send a new password to an external password manager. - service-check: Execute a trigger to verify the password of a service user (or operator user), rather than a standard user.
+- auth-check-sso: Facilitate a single sign-on user authentication. - auth-set: Execute an authentication set trigger to send a new password to an external password manager. - service-check: Execute a trigger to verify the password of a service user, rather than a standard user.
 Service check triggers work in the same way that auth-check triggers do.
+Do not use this type of trigger for an operator user; use the auth-check type trigger instead.